 When you restore Exodus from your 12-word phrase, it overwrites the password that existed previously on your installation of Exodus.
 This occasionally creates confusion or concern, but please do not worry.
 This article is here to explain why this happens.

 An important point to understand is that your 12-word phrase and password are NOT related.

-- Your 12 word phrase is the seed used to create the wallet in the first place, which is why it can fully restore your wallet later.
+- Your 12-word recovery phrase is the seed used to create the wallet in the first place, which is why it can fully restore your wallet later.
 Your recovery phrase generates all of your wallet’s private keys.
 You can think of your recovery phrase as your wallet in unencrypted text form.

 - Your password is used to encrypt the wallet on your computer, thereby keeping it secure from anyone who has access to your computer.

 When you restore your wallet from the 12 words, Exodus overwrites any previously existing Exodus wallet on your system and re-generates the private keys for the wallet using those 12 words as the seed.
 Because the 12-word phrase is not connected to any password, that means that after restoring, there is no password protection on your wallet.
 It must be re-enabled by setting up a new one in the Backup menu.
 After restoring from your 12-word phrase, the first thing your should do is protect your wallet with a password.

 Leaving your wallet unencrypted leaves you open to easy theft, so it is important you go through the backup process again.
 Remember to set a unique password, that you don't use in other services.
 Re-using passwords opens you up to the risk of theft.

 I have an email backup link from an older version of Exodus, what do I need to do?

 Note: The email backup link is only applicable to wallets downloaded before version 19.2.1